Rocky V: Plot

-During the aftermath of his victory over Ivan Drago in Moscow, (Note: As depicted in Rocky IV (1985)) Rocky Balboa finds himself experiencing mental disabilities from the fight.
-He returns to the United States along with his wife Adrian Balboa Pennino, his brother-in-law Paulie, and his trainer Tony "Duke" Evers, where they are greeted by Rocky's son, Robert.
+After his victory over Ivan Drago in Moscow, (Note: As depicted in Rocky IV (1985)) Rocky Balboa finds himself experiencing physical trauma from the fight.
+He returns with his wife Adrian, brother-in-law Paulie, and trainer Tony "Duke" Evers to the United States, where Rocky's son Robert Jr. greets the group.
 At a press conference, boxing promoter George Washington Duke attempts to goad Rocky into fighting his boxer, Union Cane, who is the top-rated challenger, but Rocky declines.

-After returning home, Rocky and Adrian discover they are bankrupt after Paulie was fooled into signing a "power of attorney" over to Rocky's accountant, who embezzled all of his money on real estate deals gone sour and failed to pay Rocky's taxes over the previous six years.
+When the group returns home, however, Rocky and Adrian discover they are bankrupt after Paulie was fooled into signing a "power of attorney" over to Rocky's accountant, who embezzled all of his money on unfavorable real estate deals and neglected to pay Rocky's taxes over the previous six years.
 He is unable to secure a merchandising deal due to his history as a loan shark (Note: As depicted in Rocky (1976)) resurfacing, and his mansion has been mortgaged by $400,000, but his attorney tells Rocky that it is fixable with a few more fights.
-Rocky initially accepts the fight with Cane, but Adrianne urges him to see a doctor, and he is diagnosed with cavum septum pellucidum.
+Rocky initially accepts the fight with Cane, but Adrian urges him to see a doctor, and he is diagnosed with cavum septi pellucidi.

 Reluctantly, Rocky retires from boxing.
 His home and belongings are sold to pay the debt and the Balboas move back to their old working-class neighborhood in Philadelphia.
 Rocky visits Mighty Mick's Gym (willed to his son by his old trainer Mickey Goldmill), which has fallen into disrepair.
 Seeing a vision of himself and Mickey from years past, Rocky draws inspiration to become a trainer himself and reopens the gym.

-Rocky and Paulie meet a young fighter from Oklahoma named Tommy Gunn.
-Rocky agrees to become his manager.
-Training him gives Rocky a sense of purpose, and over the next four years, Tommy rises to become a top contender.
+One day, Paulie and Rocky meet a young fighter from Oklahoma named Tommy Gunn.
+Under Rocky's management, Tommy rises to become a top contender.
 Distracted with Tommy's training, Rocky neglects Robert, who is being bullied at school.
 After learning to defend himself, Robert falls in with the wrong crowd and becomes withdrawn from his family.